Healthy Oatmeal Raisin Cookies – These delicious cookies are made with oat and buckwheat flours, NO nuts needed!

-For years, I couldn’t eat a bowl of oatmeal without them strewn throughout it, and these days, I find it hard to enjoy a salad without them as a sweet garnish.
+For years, I couldn’t eat a bowl of oatmeal without them strewn throughout it, and these days, I find it hard to enjoy a salad without them as a garnish.

-Oats are another story.
+Oats are a different story.

 I grew up eating oatmeal for breakfast, but didn’t truly appreciate everything the nutritious grain had to offer until I was an adult.

 Their versatility, ability to be in both sweet and savory dishes, and their contribution to many a recipe, whether in the form of meatloaf or pancakes, are just a few of the reasons why I love the tiny powerhouse.

 Lower Sugar Cookies

 I’ve revamped this cookie recipe a few times, and this version got the most fanfare from my clan.

 With only three tablespoons of added sweetener, I feel these walk the line between healthy cookies and delicious treat.
 If you feel the need for extra sweetness, see the Notes below the recipe box.